-The Brachial Plexus is a crucial area of the spine which houses the nerve network that sends signals from the spine to the arms, hands, and shoulders.
-While all areas of the spine are sensitive, the Brachial Plexus is particularly vulnerable.
-For new born babies, the Brachial Plexus is especially vulnerable.
-Any injuries to this area can cause permanent and debilitating damage.
+The brachial plexus is a crucial area of the spine that houses the nerve network that sends signals from the spine to the arms, hands, and shoulders.
+While all areas of the spine are sensitive, the brachial plexus is particularly vulnerable.
+In newborn babies, the brachial plexus is especially vulnerable due to their fragile and developing frame.
+All newborn injuries are serious, but a brachial plexus injury can cause permanent and debilitating damage that can require a lifetime of medical care and treatment.

 What is a Brachial Plexus Injury?

 A brachial plexus injury occurs when the nerves are compressed, stretched, or in the most severe cases, severed or torn from the spinal cord.
-Minor brachial plexus injuries can be treated, however serious injuries can leave one or both arms paralyzed, coupled with a loss of function and feeling.
-Surgical procedures including muscle transfers, nerve grafts, and nerve transfers can help restore arm function.
-However, in babies and children this may not be an option, and the injuries can be permanent.
+Minor brachial plexus injuries are potentially treatable; however, serious injuries can leave one or both baby’s arms paralyzed, with loss of function and feeling.
+Surgical procedures are available to attempt to resolve these birth injuries including muscle transfers, nerve grafts, and nerve transfers, which can help restore arm function.
+Unfortunately, however, in babies and children these treatments may not be viable options and the injuries can be permanent.
+Whether or not a surgical option is available for birth injury victims, the upset and stress of caring for an injured newborn, plus the costs of ongoing medical care can rob families of the happy memories they deserve during their child’s precious formative years.

 What is Brachial Plexus Palsy?

-Brachial plexus palsy is a condition that is similar in appearance to cerebral palsy and Erb’s Palsy.
-The condition occurs when there is permanent damage to this area of the spine, and it can affect everything from the fingertips to the shoulder, and even neck and face if the damage is severe enough.
+Brachial plexus palsy is a condition similar in appearance to cerebral palsy and Erb’s Palsy.
+The condition occurs when there is permanent damage to this area of the spine, and it can affect everything from the fingertips to the shoulder – and even the neck and face if the damage is severe enough.

 There are several types of brachial plexus injuries.
-They include an avulsion, or tearing of the nerve from the spinal cord, or a rupture, which involves the nerve tearing away from the spinal cord.
-Scar tissue can also collect around the injured area resulting in a neuroma or stretching of the nerve.
-However, the most commonly known injury is shoulder dystocia.
+They include an avulsion, or tearing of the nerve from the spinal cord, or a rupture, which involves the nerve busting or breaking suddenly.
+Scar tissue can collect around the injured area, resulting in a neuroma or stretching of the nerve; however, the most common related birth injury is shoulder dystocia.

 Factors That Can Contribute to Brachial Plexus Injury